-From drama to dance to downtown ministry, you never know what activities you might stumble upon.
-Connect with people who share your passion, or explore a brand new hobby in one of Tyndale’s student organizations.
-If you don’t find a student organization that interests you, initiate your own by getting in touch with Student Council at email@example.com.
+Tyndale's student clubs are student-initiated.
+They are an opportunity for students with like-minded passions and concerns for the world we live in to gather together.
+Students can find clubs with academic focuses such as philosophy, psychology, or history; as well as social and arts focus clubs like poetry, hip hop, and social justice.
+You never know what activities you might stumble upon.
+Connect with people who share your passion, or explore a brand-new hobby in one of Tyndale’s student organizations.
+If you don’t find a student organization that interests you, initiate your own by emailing stuliferec [at] tyndale [dot] ca (subject: Interest%20in%20starting%20Student%20Club) .

 Social Justice Club

-Description: Our mission is to represent the cause of life both on and off the Tyndale campus, to witness to the dignity of all human life from conception until natural death, and to address the injustices of abortion and active euthanasia in Canada by (i) providing various educational opportunities (e.g., running conferences, lectures, and workshops featuring pro-life speakers), and (ii) participating in peaceful and legal forms of protest (e.g., Life Chain and March for Life) to defend the rights of the unborn.
+Their mission is to represent the cause of life both on and off the Tyndale campus, to witness to the dignity of all human life from conception until natural death.
+They focus on addressing the injustices of abortion and active euthanasia in Canada.
+They have organized such educational events as conferences, lectures, and workshops featuring pro-life speakers.
+They have also taken their knowledge and actively sought to make changes through participating in peaceful and legal forms of protest (e.g. Life Chain and March for Life) to defend the rights of the unborn.